Interview With Ken Shelley

 Q: You have worked in theatrical management - with Broadway shows and the American Ballet Theatre.
 What do you find skating and theatre have most in common?

-A: Because I still work a little bit in theatre, it's fascinating because you can have 2 years to prepare and put in 100% but at 8:00 on Wednesday night as an example, the show's going to go on no matter what.
-And at 11:00 it's over.
+A: Because I still work a little bit in theatre, it's fascinating because you can have two years to prepare and put in one hundred percent but at eight o'clock on Wednesday night as an example, the show's going to go on no matter what and at eleven it's over.
 It's funny in that way that in all types of show biz it comes up and down.
 I think the most remarkable thing in working in show business is the level of talent and creativity that goes into it.
 People don't realize it.
 The better it is, the harder they work to make that magic.

 Q: As a technical specialist in both singles and pairs, you've certainly seen first hand the ins and outs of the "new" judging system.
 What do you think are the strengths and weaknesses of IJS as a judging system compared to the 6.0 system you competed under?